nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 of token metadata and minimal on-chain gas consumption.
 A related effort to create a separate metadata TZIP standard is also underway.

-* The FA2 contract MUST implement `token_metadata_registry` view entry point that returns an address of the contract holding tokens metadata.
-Token metadata can be held either by the FA2 token contract itself (then `token_metadata_registry` returns `SELF` address) or by a separate token registry contract.

-* Token registry contract MUST implement one of two ways to expose token metadata for off-chain clients:

-  * Contract storage MUST have a `big_map` that maps `token_id -> token_metadata`
-    and annotated `%token_metadata`

-  * Contract MUST implement entry point `token_metadata`

 Each FA2 `token_id` has associated metadata of the following type:

 ```ocaml